 Built to Repair

 The longer a product stays in use, the lower the environmental impact of the resources – the time, material, shipping – that went into creating it and putting it in your hands.
 Even using the best materials, bikepacking bags are subject to the type of abuse that can leave holes and tears after many long, hard adventures, so making our packs easy to repair by design is central to our Built to Last philosophy.
-Repairing long-serving packs preserves the history and stories etched into the material through use whilst simultaneously the environmental impact of your bikepacking.
+Repairing long-serving packs preserves the history and stories etched into the material through use whilst simultaneously reducing the environmental impact of your bikepacking.

 Every Repair Tells a Story